 Watch the whole process as a 2nd instar caterpillar sheds its skin to become 3rd instar.
 Time-compressed from about half an hour down to 4 minutes.

-As they feed and grow they go shed their skins five times.
-The hatchlings are called "1st instar" larvae, the the largest caterpillars are called "5th instar" having shed their skins 4 times.
+As they feed and grow they shed their skins to accommodate growth.
+The hatchlings are called "1st instar" larvae, the largest caterpillars are called "5th instar".

 3rd instar larva devours its just-shed skin.
 The 3rd instar caterpillar's scoli are red, blue, yellow, and black, depending on location on the body.